 Every kid has an interest.
 Sometimes he doesn’t know what it is, sometimes he can’t articulate it.
 But every kid has an interest and that is a fundamental belief.
 It is not only about helping that kid identifying the interest but progress through that interest, become more advanced.

 Diana Rhoten, Director, Digital Media and Learning Program, Social Science Research Council

 Students are learning not only at school, but also in a variety of so-called non-formal and informal learning settings outside of school.
 Such individual learning settings could, for instance, include a young person learning a new skill (like guitar playing) through YouTube videos.
 Learning takes place when something captures the young person’s interest.
 “It is something that can influence you, something that brings out emotions and allows you to find answers to certain questions.”

 Why should we care about our students’ learning experiences in non-formal and informal settings?
 Here are several good reasons – and probably you can still think of others yourself.

 - The learning taking place in non-formal and informal learning settings can be powerful, as these settings stress the practical value of learning.

 - Non-formal education focuses on the process, the emotion that it brings out in you and how you are learning.

 - Non-formal and informal learning settings can unlock students’ creative potential.

-- Enabling students to create links between the learning in different learning settings can empower them to become the drivers of their own learning and making their learning more enjoyable and fruitful.
+- Enabling students to create links between the learning in different learning settings can empower them to become the drivers of their own learning (foster students’ autonomy and active participation) and make their learning more enjoyable and fruitful.

 - Students that can integrate informal learning experiences (own interests) into their formal learning in the classroom will be more motivated to learn in class.